blchinezu/pocketbook-coolreader/README.md

  - Turn pages by horizontally swiping
  - Pinch screen to change font size
  - Chinese is correctly shown in menus
+ - More page margin values
+ - More font size values

 **Settings**